aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

 * ㄴ is the division instruction.
 The cursor pops two values from the current storage, performs integer division of the second popped element by the first popped element (second//first), and pushes the result.
 * ㅌ is the subtraction instruction.
 The cursor pops two values from the current storage, subtracts the first popped element from the second popped element (second-first), and pushes the result.
 * ㄹ is the modulo instruction.
 The cursor pops two values from the current storage, calculates the second popped element modulo the first popped element (second%first), and pushes the result.
-* In the case that there are is insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.
+* In the case that there is an insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.
 * All instructions in this group ignore the final consonant.
 * Note that we always pop and push from the storage, not pop and replace.
 So if the storage is the queue, we could pop from the front and push to the back.